AdityaB786/CrptoTrends/README.md

 # **Crypto Deviation Calculator**

 This project is a backend application that calculates the standard deviation of cryptocurrency prices for specified coins (e.g., Bitcoin, Ethereum).
-It uses **MongoDB** to store price data fetched periodically from the **CoinGecko API** and provides an API endpoint to retrieve the deviation.
+It also provides the latest statistics for cryptocurrencies, such as price, market cap, and 24-hour percentage change.
+The application uses **MongoDB** to store price data fetched periodically from the **CoinGecko API** and provides API endpoints for data retrieval and analysis.

 ---